 Chapman House reinforces what it means to work as a team.
 We regularly outperform other Houses in inter-house competitions due to our will and determination to succeed for each other.
 Togetherness is what makes Chapman great and, no doubt, champions of the future!

-Mr Andrew Lavis is Deputy in the House and we are supported by a Day House Matron and a tutor team with a great wealth of experience between them.
-Dr Duncan Pring and Mr Julian Williams share the Year 9 tutoring responsibilities, Mr Sebastien Donjon and Mr Paul Cheeseman tutor Year 10 and Mrs Frances Baily tutors Year 11.
-Sixth Form tutor groups are mixed across all boys and girls Houses with the tutoring responsibilities for Year 12 Chapman boys split between Ms Louise Chamberlain and Mr David Marks, while Year 13 are divided among a wide number of of Sixth Form tutors.
-Fr Martin and Fr Rod offer spiritual guidance to the House as our nominated Chaplains.
-This year Ciaran Nye leads the boys in the role of Head of House and Chapman Prefect.
+Mr Andrew Lavis is Deputy in the House and we are supported by Mrs Anne-Marie Mitchell, the Boys' Day House Matron and a tutor team with a great wealth of experience between them.
+The Year 9 tutoring responsibilities are divided among a number of tutors, with groups mixed between day and boarding, girls and boys, with the whole structure being overseen by Mrs Sheena Nasim in her role as Head of Year 9.
+Mrs Frances Baily and Miss Iria Carnota share Chapman tutoring responsibilities for Year 10 while Mr Paul Cheeseman tutors Year 11.
+Sixth Form tutor groups are mixed across boys and girls' Day Houses with the tutoring responsibilities divided among a number of specialist tutors.
+Fr Martin offers spiritual guidance to the House as our nominated House Chaplain while Will Desmond, himself a former Chapman boy, provides spiritual support in his role as a Forerunner, one of the School’s youth ministry team.
+This year Josh Shaghaghi leads the Chapman boys in his role as Head of House and Chapman Prefect.